Orimadros/datacenter-map/README.md

 This project aims to analyze and visualize the distribution of data centers and related infrastructure (cell towers, transmission lines) across different regions, with a focus on Brazil and the United States.

+## Recent Updates

+- **XGBoost Predictive Model**: Added a machine learning model that predicts data center locations across São Paulo state
+  - Uses features like cell tower density, proximity to power infrastructure, and distance to existing hyperscalers
+  - Includes anti-overfitting mechanisms (L1/L2 regularization, reduced tree complexity)
+  - Generates predictions for all census tracts in the state
+- **Enhanced Visualization**: Improved heatmap visualization of model predictions
+  - Uses an elegant 'Reds' colormap for publication-quality output
+  - Data center points are displayed with optimized size and white outline
+  - Outputs are saved to standardized locations in the project structure
+- **False Positive Analysis**: Added detailed analysis of high-probability false positives
+  - Identifies census tracts predicted to have data centers but actually don't
+  - Analyzes feature distributions across the top 300 false positives
+  - Shows which infrastructure characteristics drive high predictions
+  - Provides insights into potential future data center locations

 ## Project Structure

 ```